MicrosoftDocs/Advertising/advertising/bingads-13/campaign-management-service/audiencecriterion.md

 The *AudienceCriterion* can be included within [AdGroupCriterion](adgroupcriterion.md), [NegativeAdGroupCriterion](negativeadgroupcriterion.md), [CampaignCriterion](campaigncriterion.md), and [NegativeCampaignCriterion](negativecampaigncriterion.md) objects.
 Audience targets cannot be set both campaign and ad group level.
 If you set any biddable campaign level audience criteria, then you cannot set any biddable ad group level audience criteria.
 Audience exclusions can be set at both campaign and ad group level.
 Microsoft Advertising applies a union of both campaign and ad group level exclusions.

+For Performance Max campaigns, *AudienceCriterion* can only be included within a [NegativeCampaignCriterion](negativecampaigncriterion.md) object to exclude an audience at the campaign level.

 > [!NOTE]
 > For new Video campaigns, only Remarketing lists, Similar audiences, In-market audiences, and Customer match lists are supported.